 At The Giving Tree Centre, we believe that the path to a child's wellbeing is dynamic and all-encompassing.
-For this reason, our multi-disciplinary team of experts is comprised of experienced psychologists registered with the College of Psychologists of Ontario, Registered Psychotherapists, and a Naturopath, creating a diversity of knowledge, approaches and expertise at the Centre.
-By evaluating not only the mental complexities but also the physical realm, with specific emphasis on nutrition, we can explore and offer more holistic solutions for our young patients.
+For this reason, our multi-disciplinary team of experts is comprised of experienced psychologists registered with the College of Psychologists of Ontario, Registered Psychotherapists, Speech and Occupational Therapists, creating a diversity of knowledge, approaches and expertise at the Centre.
+By evaluating not only the mental complexities but also the physical realm, we can explore and offer more holistic solutions for our young patients.

 Dr. Mary Elizabeth (M.E.)
 Picher, MA, MED, PHD, Registered Psychotherapist